AndGem/OsmToRoadGraph/README.md

 After this, two larger blocks follow.
 In the first block, the nodes are being described, and in the latter the edges are described.
 The first block consists of `<number of nodes>` many lines, and the second block consists of `<number of edges>` many lines.

-Nodes of the graph are described by the following three parameters.
-Each nodes data is stored in one line, and the parameters are separated by a space:
+The nodes of the graph are described by the following three parameters.
+Each node's data is stored in one line, and the parameters are separated by a space:

 - `<id>`: the node id (used later in the part where edges are to describe which nodes are connected by an edge)
 - `<lat>`: latitude of the node